ThomasWangJiaxin/thomaswangjiaxin.github.io/_pages/about.md

 Jiaxin Wang is a Ph.D. candidate in Information Resource Management at Nanjing University.
 He holds a Bachelor of Management degree in Information Management and Information Systems from Donghua University.

-My research mainly focuses on decentralized ecosystems, spanning the fields of **Information Systems (IS), Software Engineering (SE), Computer Science (CS), and Technology Philosophy/Ethics (TPE)**.
-Specifically, my work centers on the following three directions:
+My research mainly focuses on the fields of **Information Systems (IS), Software Engineering (SE), Computer Science (CS)**.
+Specifically, my work centers on the following two directions:

 **A. Cryptocurrency Regulation**: